boltDeployments

 πŸ‘ Advantages

-• lowest hosting cost, scaling capacity to meet demand minute by minute,
+• Best cost efficiency - scaling in real time to meet player demand minute by minute.

-• lowest ping time due to 615+ sites in Edgegap’s global server pool,
+• Lowest ping due to 615+ sites in Edgegap’s public cloud infrastructure.

-• fastest scale up (burst-ability) in case of unexpected traffic spike (~3s to deploy),
+• Fastest scale up (burst-ability) in case of unexpected traffic spike.

 πŸ‘Ž Disadvantages